brycebresnan/Portfolio/README.md

 #### By Bryce Bresnan <Bryce.Bresnan@gmail.com>

 #### This is a landing page for my (Bryce Bresnan) portfolio.
-It contains a list of my current projects, sections regarding my background, skills, current hobbies and interests.
+It contains a list of my current projects(including links to their respective GitHub Repos), as well as an About Me page containing sections regarding my background, skills, current hobbies and interests.
 It is deployed on GitHub Pages.

 ## Technologies Used